snow ice cream recipe

 Can I use regular milk instead of sweetened condensed milk?

-Yes, you can use regular milk, but you’ll need to add sugar.
-Mix 1 cup of milk with 1/4 cup of sugar and 1 teaspoon of vanilla extract.
+Yes, you can use regular milk, but you will need to add sugar.
+Mix 1 cup of milk with ¼ cup of sugar and 1 teaspoon of vanilla extract.
 The texture will be less creamy than with sweetened condensed milk.
 For a dairy-free version, try coconut milk with sugar or maple syrup.

 How much snow do I need to collect?

-Collect 8-10 cups of fresh, fluffy snow for a standard recipe serving 4-6 people.
-Remember that snow compacts significantly when mixed with the liquid ingredients, so it’s better to gather more than you think you’ll need.
-The exact amount needed will vary depending on how light and fluffy your snow is.
+Collect 8–10 cups of fresh, fluffy snow for a standard recipe serving 4–6 people.
+Snow compacts significantly when mixed with the liquid ingredients, so it is better to gather more than you think you will need.
+The exact amount will vary depending on how light and fluffy your snow is.

 Why is my snow ice cream too runny?